 The building was mainly wooden, painted blue and white, and it was double-storeyed.
 I was shown to my room, and to the shower and toilets at the end of the corridor.
 There was even hot water.

 It was the most charming place I'd ever stayed.
 Aside from the hot water and electricity, I felt as if I was a traveller like the travellers of old, coming up to an inn after a long day's journey.
 Just like in fantasy novels and RPG computer games.

 The day had not yet waned.
 We had made good time.
 I sorted myself out, filtered some more drinking water from the bathroom, and went to sit at the balcony.
 There were two other trekkers there with me, English newlyweds on their honeymoon.

 As I rested at the porch overlooking the green fields, Devi climbed up the stairs to bring me a snack from the guesthouse.
 It was a kind of grilled corn, perhaps buttered.
 Very simple - but quite tasty with the sauce of hunger from the day's trek.

 She also asked for my dinner order, so that the kitchen could prepare ahead of time.
 This would be routine for the coming days.
-Indeed, in later days, at the bigger lodges, there are signs advising the deadline for dinner orders, especially for peak trekking periods.
+Indeed, at the bigger lodges further into the mountain, there are signs advising the deadline for dinner orders, especially for peak trekking periods.